mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 3 - Azure Database/README.md

 Fire up Visual Studio.
 Click `File -> Open  -> Project/Solution` and navigate to the supplied solution in Step 2.

-Edit appsettings.json and add new parameter with the name 'AzureDBConnectionStrings' and paste your Azure connectionstring :
+Edit the appsettings.json file and add a new parameter with the name 'AzureDBConnectionStrings'.
+Paste the connection string you copied from the Azure Portal as the value :

 ```json
    "AzureDBConnectionStrings": "Server=tcp:bootcampdb.database.windows.net,1433;Initial Catalog=BootcampDB;Persist Security Info=False;User ID={your_username};Password={your_password};MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;"
 ```

-You must replace '{your_username}' with username of your Azure SQL Database and '{your_password}' with password of your Database.
+Replace '{your_username}' with username of your Azure SQL Database and '{your_password}' with password of your Database.

-The complet code of appsettings.json file should look like :
+The complete code of appsettings.json file should look like :

 ```json